mdakashhossain1/AI-Powered-Web-Firewall/README.md

 2. Screenshots are numbered sequentially (820-826) showing attack simulation capabilities
 3. Images demonstrate the system's response to various attack scenarios

-**Team Member Photos:**
-- Located directly in the `image/` folder
-- Professional photos of the development team
-- Used for project attribution and team recognition

 ### Image Integration

 The images are integrated into this documentation using relative paths, making them accessible when viewing the documentation in any markdown-compatible viewer that supports local file references.
 For web deployment, ensure the image paths are properly configured for your hosting environment.